The Chronology is to return to the realm of applied mathematics from the clergy that sequestrated it in the XVI-XVII centuries.

 - Albert Einstein, German physicist.

-- Moses, Hebrew religious leader.
+- Moses, a Hebrew religious leader.

 - Confucius, Chinese philosopher.